You don’t have to have it all figured out. You just have to be willing to take the first step.

 • Help processing past hurt or shame

-• To figure out why it seems that everything they do to try to connect with the men in their lives ends up pushing them away instead
+• Help figuring out why it seems that everything they do to try to connect with the men in their lives ends up pushing them away instead

 A woman and a man in therapy, sitting on a gray couch, looking at a book together in a colorful room with a bicycle and bookshelf in the background.